 Onboard cameras are a proactive tool for improving driver coaching and identifying risky driver behavior.
 The systems can record video either continuously or as the result of a triggering event.
 In-cab video recordings can be used to clear a professional driver of fault in the event of a crash, and inward-facing cameras can identify driver behaviors that need correcting.
 Things such as dozing off, texting, and not paying attention to the road can be seen in real-time so the coach can even talk to the driver as they are occurring.

 Fleets that invest in camera technology typically see an overall improvement in safety.
-A study of over 10,000 crashes by the Virginia Tech Transportation Institute found that event-based video systems, combined with driver-behavior coaching, reduced fatal crashes by 20 percent and reduced injury crashes by 35 percent.
+A study of over 10,000 crashes by the Virginia Tech Transportation Institute found that event-based video systems, combined with driver-behavior coaching, reduced fatal crashes by 20% and reduced injury crashes by 35%.

 Telematics can allow fleets to review a driver's performance, and systems often provide alerts for hard braking, taking off quickly and speeding.
 That data can be used to improve coaching, mentoring and corrective counseling.